 The location of the other parent also extends the amount of time that the non-custodial parent has with the children during the summer.
 For parents who live more than 100 miles apart, the non-custodial parent is allowed to have the children for 42 days instead of 30 days.
 The non-custodial parent must inform the other parent by April 1st; otherwise, the 42-day period will automatically begin from June 15th to July 27th.

 What are the benefits of a standard possession order?

 A standard possession order can help you, your ex-spouse, and your children in several ways.
 If you are concerned about your ex moving out of state and taking your children with them, a standard possession order helps keep your spouse accountable.
-With an STO in place, your spouse cannot just move and take your children without your permission or refuse to allow you to see your children.
+With an SPO in place, your spouse cannot just move and take your children without your permission or refuse to allow you to see your children.
 You have the opportunity to involve the courts if your visitation schedule is denied.

 Having a standard possession order helps bring a routine to you and your family following a divorce.
-An STO allows you and your spouse to set daily, weekly, monthly, and even yearly scheduled visits with your children.
+An SPO allows you and your spouse to set daily, weekly, monthly, and even yearly scheduled visits with your children.
 This prevents any misunderstandings during the summertime and the holidays, and gives your children a bit of structure during a San Antonio divorce.